oracle/terraform-provider-oci/website/docs/r/opsi_database_insight.html.markdown

 The following attributes are exported:

 * `compartment_id` - Compartment identifier of the database
 * `connection_credential_details` - User credential details to connect to the database.
-This is supplied via the External Database Service.
 	* `credential_source_name` - Credential source name that had been added in Management Agent wallet.
-This is supplied in the External Database Service.
+This value is only required when Credential set by CREDENTIALS_BY_SOURCE and is optional properties for ther others.
 	* `credential_type` - CREDENTIALS_BY_SOURCE is supplied via the External Database Service.
 CREDENTIALS_BY_VAULT is supplied by secret service to connection PE_COMANAGED_DATABASE and ADB as well.
 CREDENTIALS_BY_IAM is used db-token to connect only for Autonomous Database.
+	* `named_credential_id` - The credential [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) stored in management agent.
 	* `password_secret_id` - The secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) mapping to the database credentials.
 	* `role` - database user role.
 	* `user_name` - database user name.
 	* `wallet_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the database keystore contents are stored.
+This is used for TCPS support in BM/VM/ExaCS cases.
 * `connection_details` - Connection details to connect to the database.
 HostName, protocol, and port should be specified.
 	* `host_name` - Name of the listener host that will be used to create the connect string to the database.
 	* `hosts` - List of hosts and port for private endpoint accessed database resource.